lirantal/prompts/new-project/SCAFFOLD-PROJECT-OVERVIEW.md

 # Scaffold project overview

+- Condition - new project, no specs or docs.
+- Goal - create a `PROJECT.md` file for a project

 ```plaintext
 You are now set to begin work in a new project.
 To optimize for your success you should review and analyze this project and create a `PROJECT.md` file in the `docs/` directory that should contain the following information from your learning and analysis of the project: